 In summary, Adventist Health may release patient condition and location information only if:

 - The patient has not stated he or she does not want information released, including information confirming his or her presence in the hospital

 - In the hospital's professional judgment, releasing such information would be in the patient's best interest

-Death of a patient — The death of a patient may be reported to the authorities by Adventist Health, as required by law.
-Under HIPAA, hospitals cannot share information with the media on the specifics about deaths without the permission of the decedent's next of kin or other legal representative.
+Death of a Patient—The death of a patient may be reported to the authorities by Adventist Health, as required by law.
+Under HIPAA, hospitals cannot share information with the media on the specifics about sudden, violent or accidental deaths or deaths from natural causes without the permission of the decedent's next of kin or other legal representative.
 A hospital also may not disclose information regarding the date, time or cause of death to the media.
-Law enforcement officials oftentimes are a better source for this type of information.